 Estrogen normally keeps the vaginal tissues healthy, plump and not dried out.
 With the low estrogen during breastfeeding, just like in menopause, women can see atrophic changes to the vaginal tissue making it dry, thin, weak, easy to tear….and itchy like crazy.
 Women experiencing this in menopause, thus not not breastfeeding, often turn to topical or oral estrogen.
 And some breastfeeding women will reach for The Pill to resolve this.

 Others, like me, just tough it out – although ice and coconut oil offered a temporary reprieve.
 Luckily in my case, it resolved to barely noticeable by around 3 months – other women aren’t so lucky.
-If you have itching, be sure to see you OB/GYN and rule out infections or other issues, but know this may just be a consequence of prolactin keeping estrogen low and your hormone profile temporarily looking a bit like that of a post-menopausal woman.
+If you have itching, be sure to see you OB/GYN and rule out infections or other issues, but know this may just be a consequence of prolactin suppressing ovulation thus keeping estrogen low and your hormone profile temporarily looking a post-menopausal.

 And although it’s tough, watch the urge to scratch – the tissue is thinner, weaker and scratching is very likely to create small tears which can easily get infected.

 This product developed by OBGYN Anna Cabecca wasn’t around when I had my last baby, but I certainly would’ve reached for it had it been!
 It’s a topical DHEA called Julva that will help soothe and regenerate vaginal tissue.